Ignacy Jan Paderewski: Politician and diplomat

 In 1919, in the newly independent Poland, Józef Piłsudski, who was the Chief of State, appointed Paderewski as the Prime Minister and Minister of Foreign Affairs of Poland (January 1919 – December 1919).
 Paderewski and Roman Dmowski represented Poland at the 1919 Paris Peace Conference and dealt with issues regarding territorial claims and minority rights.
+Paderewski signed the Treaty of Versailles, which recognized Polish independence won after World War I. At the Paris Peace Conference, the Polish deputation were irate at the Western powers insistence they sign a 'Minorities Treaty'.
+The treaty was supposed to guarantee fair treatment of their Ukrainian, Jewish and German minorities, a third of the population of their republic.
+The treaty was imposed by the Great Powers as a condition for their recognition of Polish independence.

+The Polish legation's opposition to the treaty prompted David Lloyd George to say that the Poles were 'more imperialists than either England or France'.
+Paderewski heatedly rejected Lloyd George's suggestion, stating that Poland had shown in the past that it was fit to govern 'primitive people like the Ruthenians, even like the Ukrainians'.

-Paderewski signed the Treaty of Versailles, which recognized Polish independence won after World War I. There were some achievements during Paderewski's ten-month period in government: democratic elections to Parliament, the ratification of the Treaty of Versailles, legislation on protection of ethnic minorities in the new state, and the establishment of a public education system.
+There were some achievements during Paderewski's ten-month period in government: democratic elections to Parliament, the ratification of the Treaty of Versailles, legislation on protection of ethnic minorities in the new state, and the establishment of a public education system.
 But Paderewski "proved to be a poor administrator and worse politician" and resigned from the Government in December 1919, having received criticism for his perceived submissiveness to the Western powers.
 At the request of his successor as Prime Minister, Władysław Grabski, Paderewski represented Poland at the Spa Conference, when Poland was threatened by the Polish–Soviet War, but Piłsudski's success at the Battle of Warsaw later that year rendered those negotiations redundant, and put to an end Paderewski's hopes of regaining office.